Disability Living Allowance: Eligibility

 Individuals can qualify for DLA whether or not they are working.
 Earnings do not affect the amount of DLA received.
 People who are terminally ill typically qualify for the highest rate of Care component of DLA under what is termed "special rules".

 Care component

 DLA care component is paid at one of three rates: lowest, middle and highest.
 From April 2021 the rates are:

 Lowest rate eligibility

-Individuals are entitled to the lowest rate care component if they are so severely disabled that they:
+Individuals are entitled to the lowest rate care component if their disability means that they: